Gaz1676/twitter-android-app/README.md

 _Long press on a tweet enables an individual tweet to be delete_
 ***
 #### Contact List Access_
-_Pressing “Contact” allows the user to select a contact from their contact list
+_Pressing “Contact” allows the user to select a contact from their contact list_

 _Their email is then displayed on the “Contact” button (Contact: homer@simpson.com)_
 ***
 #### Email Access
-_• Pressing “Send Tweet via Email” displays email application, which will contain email and tweet text_
+_Pressing “Send Tweet via Email” displays email application, which will contain email and tweet text_
 ***
 #### Settings Support
 _“Settings” menu option brings up the settings screen_